 HIV-Infected Pregnant Adolescents and Outcomes

 Comparisons of pregnancy incidence and outcomes between perinatally infected and non-perinatally infected youth are few and may offer special insight into the effects of prolonged HIV infection on pregnancy-related sequelae.
-Agwu et al23 retrospectively evaluated pregnancies at four clinics.
+Agwu et al20 retrospectively evaluated pregnancies at four clinics.
 Non-perinatally infected youth were more likely to have one or more pregnancies despite similar age at first pregnancy between groups.
 They also appeared to have more premature births and spontaneous abortions, but that is tempered by the fact that the perinatally infected youth were more likely to have an elective termination.
 The perinatal transmission rate for the entire cohort was 1.5%.
-Similar results were found in several other studies.24,25 However, in a single-center review of perinatal versus non-perinatal birth outcomes, infants born to women with perinatal HIV infection were more likely to be small for gestational age.23 Recently Badell and colleagues noted that 20 perinatally infected pregnant women were significantly more likely to be younger, have a detectable viral load, and have HIV-genotypic resistance compared to 80 non-perinatally infected pregnant women.
+Similar results were found in several other studies.21,22 However, in a single-center review of perinatal versus non-perinatal birth outcomes, infants born to women who were perinatally infected with HIV were more likely to be small for gestational age.23 Recently Badell and colleagues noted that 20 perinatally infected pregnant women were significantly more likely to be younger, have a detectable viral load, and have HIV-genotypic resistance compared to 80 non-perinatally infected pregnant women.
 The median gestational age at delivery and rates of obstetrical and neonatal complications were similar between the groups.
 There was one case of perinatal transmission in an infant born to a perinatally infected mother versus two transmission events in offspring of the mothers who were not perinatally infected.24

 Transition of Adolescents into Adult HIV Care Settings